Stanford-ILIAD/RL_Routing/README.md

-This code simulates a traffic network with P parallel roads, trains an RL policy for the routing control of autonomous cars, and tests RL and selfish policies.
+This code simulates a traffic network with mixed autonomy; trains an RL policy for the routing control of autonomous cars; and tests RL, selfish, greedy, and MPC policies.

-Companion code to IEEE TCNS submission:
+Companion code to TRC paper:
-Anonymous Authors. **"Learning how to Dynamically Route Autonomous Vehicles on Shared Roads"**. _Submitted to_ *IEEE Transactions on Control of Network Systems (TCNS)*, 2020.
+Daniel A. Lazar, Erdem Bıyık, Dorsa Sadigh, Ramtin Pedarsani. **"Learning how to Dynamically Route Autonomous Vehicles on Shared Roads"**. *Transportation Research Part C: Emerging Technologies*, , vol. 130, pp. 103258, 2021; doi: 10.1016/j.trc.2021.103258.

 ## Dependencies
 You need to have the following libraries with [Python3](http://www.python.org/downloads):